Ashwininar/RBI.md/README.md

 - Base Rate
 - Marginal Cost of Funds Based Lending Rate (MCLR)

-a.
-Repo Rates
+## Repo Rates
 When banks require funds they approach Central Bank, if they are facing financial crunch.
 RBI lends funds to these commercial banks and other financial institutions by charging them a rate.
 This rate is called Repo Rate.
 In simple words, banks borrow money from Central Bank of India by selling their government securities with an agreement to repurchase the securities sold on a given date at a predetermined price and the rate of interest charged by RBI is known as Repo Rate.
 The current Repo Rate Charged by RBI is 6.50%

-The below mentioned chart mentions 3 years repo rate as per monetary policy i.e. from year 2020 to year 2023 in India Dates	Repo Rates
+##### The below mentioned chart mentions 3 years repo rate as per monetary policy i.e. from year 2020 to year 2023 in India
+Dates	Repo Rates
 27th March 2020	4.40%
 22nd May 2020	4.00%